 The aim of the Regulation is to make personal information even more confidential than it already is, under the current Data Protection Act.
-The Regulation affects all countries in the European Union, but it will remain in British Law following Brexit.
+The Regulation affects all countries in the European Union, but remains in British Law following Brexit.

-In the United Kingdom the Information Commissioner’s Office will check that everyone is complying with the law.
+In the United Kingdom the Information Commissioner’s Office check that everyone is complying with the law.

-The school staff have had training so that they are familiar with the requirements of the GDPR.
-Our documentation is ready so you will soon see the school issuing fresh privacy notices and acceptable use policies for families and pupils, on our website.
-Families will also see new letters requesting consent for some school activities, such as for the use of photographs.
+The school staff have had training so that they are familiar with the requirements of UK GDPR.
+The school issues fresh privacy notices and acceptable use policies for families and pupils, on our website.
+Families recieve letters requesting consent for some school activities, such as for the use of photographs.
 Please note that we have to have a reply to these letters, otherwise your child might miss out when you would actually prefer them to be included: we cannot just assume that you agree (or don’t agree)!

 We have reviewed the security of all our IT systems and the storage of our paper records.
-If any companies or partner agencies have access to any school data, then we are requiring them to confirm that they also comply with the GDPR.
+If any companies or partner agencies have access to any school data, then we require them to confirm that they also comply with UK GDPR.